wookiehangover/sambreed-dev/src/content/wiki/computers/web-development/front-end/layered-architecture.md

 ## 3. Content Management System

-**Layers are cumulative**, and this builds on top of the 2-Layer templated dynamic content system, allowing users to update the content using the website itself.
+Layers are cumulative.
+Building on the 2-Layer system, the next step is to allow users to update the content using the application itself.
 - Sessions, Authorization, and Authentication come into the picture
 - Basic premise is:
 - Ruby on Rails, while not a CMS itself, helped popularize techniques for building a 3-Layer application